 Tax Power of Attorney

-This power of attorney form allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the grantors behalf.
+A tax power of attorney form allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the principal's behalf.

 Vehicle Power of Attorney

-This type of power of attorney, initiated by Form IDT-3368 grants the agent power of attorney to handle all documents relating to the title and registration of the of the grantors vehicle.
+A vehicle power of attorney, Form IDT-3368, grants the agent power of attorney to handle all documents relating to the title and registration of the principal’s vehicle with the Idaho Transportation Department.